predixdesignsystem/px-starter-kit-design/README.md

 ## NPM & Grunt

-Also, the Starter Kit gives you a `package.json` and a `Gruntfile.js` (including necessary grunt task configurations) for compiling your Sass and passing the resulting CSS through [Autoprefixer](https://github.com/postcss/autoprefixer).
+Also, the Starter Kit includes `package.json` and `Gruntfile.js` templates (as well as the necessary supporting grunt task configurations) for compiling your Sass and passing the resulting CSS through [Autoprefixer](https://github.com/postcss/autoprefixer).

 To get these, `git clone` this repository.
 Note, you'll need to fill in paths relevant to your project in the grunt tasks (found under `tasks/options`) replacing `'TODO'`.